winlover32/aws-security-automation/EC2 Auto Clean Room Forensics/README.md

 # EC2 Auto Clean Room Forensics

 This example solution will take an instance ID from an SNS topic and through a series of AWS Lambda functions co-ordinated by AWS Step Functions will automatically notify, isolate and run basic forensics on the identified instance.
+Please note: The instructions on how to create the forensics instance AMI will be published here soon.

 # Overall Architecture
 ![Logo](Clean-Room-Forensic-Architecture.png)